kavocados/mcp-sap-gui/README.md

 - `sap_scroll`: Scroll the SAP GUI screen (up/down)

 ### Screen Capture
-- `save_last_screenshot`: Save the last captured screenshot of the SAP GUI window
+- `save_last_screenshot`: Save the last captured screenshot of the SAP GUI window.
+Returns the absolute file path of the saved image.

 ### Image Response Formats

-All tools that interact with the SAP GUI window (launch_transaction, sap_click, sap_move_mouse, sap_type, sap_scroll, save_last_screenshot) return screenshots and support two response formats controlled by the `experimental` boolean parameter:
+All tools that interact with the SAP GUI window (launch_transaction, sap_click, sap_move_mouse, sap_type, sap_scroll) return screenshots and support two response formats controlled by the `experimental` boolean parameter.
+A new `include_screenshot` parameter (default: `false`) controls whether a screenshot is included in the response.

 1. Industry Standard Format, used in Cline, Claude, Grok AI, etc. (Default, `experimental=false`):
 ```json